-6.2 Standard Conditions
+6.3 Standard Conditions/Project Design Features

-Key elements of the project related to transportation that are considered standard conditions are identified below:
+Key elements of the project related to transportation that are considered existing regulations and standard conditions are identified below as Project Design Features (PDF) that would be incorporated into the project and implemented during construction and maintenance activities:

-- SC-TR-1: Per the California Manual of Uniform Traffic Control Devices, the construction manager is responsible for ensuring that all work is in full compliance with the current edition of the Work Area Traffic Control Handbook (WATCH) manual, including the requirement of flaggers in Section 9 (Flagger Temporary Traffic Control) for lane closures during dismantling and removal of existing transit shelters, kiosks and associated amenities or other any other construction activity that disrupts the flow of vehicles, pedestrians, or bicyclists. - SC-TR-2: When construction occurs at an intersection, stopping sight distance would be maintained for vehicles and bicyclists approaching the intersection, per WATCH Flagger Temporary Traffic Control. - SC-TR-3: Adjacent property owners, whether public or private, would be notified of any upcoming construction.
-Signage would also be posted in advance of construction, notifying the public of any construction-related lane closures or parking restrictions, in accordance with Section 7-10, Public Convenience and Safety, and Section 302-4.5, Scheduling, Public Convenience and Traffic Control, of the Standard Specifications of Public Works Construction, or the "Greenbook." - SC-TR-4: Temporary accessibility-compliant access would be provided and signage would be used, where needed, to direct pedestrians to alternative pedestrian routes or through the use of a temporary walkway, physically separated from vehicle traffic, to provide a more direct detour, in accordance with Section 7-10, Public Convenience and Safety, of the Standard Specifications of Public Works Construction, or the "Greenbook." - SC-TR-5: If construction requires a temporary closure of an on-street bicycle facility, signage would be placed to inform drivers and bicyclists of the upcoming bicycle facility closure, indicating a shared lane ahead per WATCH Bicycle Considerations. - SC-TR-6: Where construction requires a temporary closure of an existing transit facility (e.g., bus stop), the contractor shall coordinate with the affected transit providers prior to the start of construction to ensure users are informed of the temporary stop relocations.

-SC-TR-7: Per City's Department of Public Works Brown Book 7th Edition, in "Storage of Equipment and Materials," a permit from the Bureau of Street Services shall be obtained before any construction materials or equipment are stored in the public right-of-way.
-All storage of equipment and materials shall be done under an approved pollution prevention and erosion control plan, as required by California Construction Permit Order No. 2009-009-DWQ, as amended.

-SC-TR-8: Truck trips would be coordinated to arrive and depart at off-peak commute times to the extent feasible, pursuant to LAMC Section 62.61.
+PDF-TR-1: Per the California Manual of Uniform Traffic Control Devices, the construction manager is responsible for ensuring that all work is in full compliance with the current edition of the Work Area Traffic Control Handbook (WATCH) manual, including the requirement of flaggers in Section 9 (Flagger Temporary Traffic Control) for lane closures during dismantling and removal of existing transit shelters, kiosks and associated amenities or other any other construction activity that disrupts the flow of vehicles, pedestrians, or bicyclists.

+- PDF-TR-2: When construction occurs at an intersection, stopping sight distance would be maintained for vehicles and bicyclists approaching the intersection, per WATCH Flagger Temporary Traffic Control. - PDF-TR-3: Adjacent property owners, whether public or private, would be notified of any upcoming construction.
+Signage would also be posted in advance of construction, notifying the public of any construction-related lane closures or parking restrictions, in accordance with Section 7-10, Public Convenience and Safety, and Section 302-4.5, Scheduling, Public Convenience and Traffic Control, of the Standard Specifications of Public Works Construction, or the "Greenbook." - PDF-TR-4: Temporary accessibility-compliant access would be provided and signage would be used, where needed, to direct pedestrians to alternative pedestrian routes or through the use of a temporary walkway, physically separated from vehicle traffic, to provide a more direct detour, in accordance with Section 7-10, Public Convenience and Safety, of the Standard Specifications of Public Works Construction, or the "Greenbook." - PDF-TR-5: If construction requires a temporary closure of an on-street bicycle facility, signage would be placed to inform drivers and bicyclists of the upcoming bicycle facility closure, indicating a shared lane ahead per WATCH Bicycle Considerations. - PDF-TR-6: Where construction requires a temporary closure of an existing transit facility (e.g., bus stop), the contractor shall coordinate with the affected transit providers prior to the start of construction to ensure users are informed of the temporary stop relocations. - PDF-TR-7: Per City's Department of Public Works Brown Book 7th Edition, in "Storage of Equipment and Materials," a permit from the Bureau of Street Services shall be obtained before any construction materials or equipment are stored in the public right-of-way.
+All storage of equipment and materials shall be done under an approved pollution prevention and erosion control plan, as required by California Construction Permit Order No. 2009-009-DWQ, as amended. - PDF-TR-8: Truck trips would be coordinated to arrive and depart at off-peak commute times to the extent feasible, pursuant to LAMC Section 62.61.

-SC-TR-9: Any work involving traffic signal disruption would be coordinated with LADOT and the Los Angeles Police Department (LAPD) to identify and implement temporary traffic control needs per the 2012 "Greenbook" Standard Specification for Public Works Construction Section 307-5 et seq., Temporary Street Lighting and Traffic Signal Systems.
+PDF-TR-9: Any work involving traffic signal disruption would be coordinated with LADOT and the Los Angeles Police Department (LAPD) to identify and implement temporary traffic control needs per the 2012 "Greenbook" Standard Specification for Public Works Construction Section 307-5 et seq., Temporary Street Lighting and Traffic Signal Systems.

-6.3 Construction Trip Generation
+6.4 Construction Trip Generation